Jerry Sularz

-Bronisław "Jerry" Sularz (born January 27, 1942 in Wałbrzych, Poland) was a Polish football (soccer) goalkeeper who spent four seasons in the North American Soccer League, at least two in the American Soccer League and six in Poland.
+Bronisław "Jerry" Sularz (January 27, 1942, in Wałbrzych, Poland – August 29, 2007, in West Milford, New Jersey) was a Polish football (soccer) goalkeeper who spent four seasons in the North American Soccer League, at least two in the American Soccer League and six in Poland.

 Sularz began his career in Poland, playing with for Górnik Wałbrzych.
 In 1973, he moved to New York Cosmos of the North American Soccer League.
 He remained with the team through the 1975 season before spending 1976 with the Boston Minutemen.
 In 1977, he moved to the New Jersey Americans of the American Soccer League.
-He later played for Garfield Vistula and the Hoboken Travelers, an over 40 team.
+He later played for Garfield Vistula and the Hoboken Travelers, an over-40 team.